Come trekking in Iceland

 Max, our guide was superb from beginning to end.
 Nothing was too much trouble.
 Very skilled and careful in navigating the environment.
 Very funny, and lots of excellent stories.
 He was a true inspiration.

-- Boat ride into the Nature Reserve and back
+- Boat ride to and from Hornstrandir Nature Reserve

 - Professional guide